Angry Penguins

-Angry Penguins was an art and literary journal founded in 1940 by surrealist poet Max Harris, at the age of 18.
-Originally based in Adelaide, the journal moved to Melbourne in 1942 once Harris joined the Heide Circle, a group of avant-garde painters and writers who stayed at Heide, a property owned by art patrons John and Sunday Reed.
-Angry Penguins subsequently became associated with, and stimulated, an art movement that would later be known by the same name.
+Angry Penguins was an art and literary magazine established in 1940 by surrealist poet Max Harris.
+Originally based in Adelaide, the magazine moved to Melbourne in 1942 once Harris joined the Heide Circle, a group of modernist painters and writers who stayed at Heide, a property owned by art patrons John and Sunday Reed.
+Angry Penguins subsequently became associated with, and stimulated, an art movement now known by the same name.
+The Angry Penguins sought to introduce avant-garde ideas into Australian art and literature, and position Australia within a broader international modernism.
 Key figures of the movement include Sidney Nolan, Arthur Boyd, Joy Hester and Albert Tucker.

+In 1944, Angry Penguins became the subject of a famous literary hoax perpetrated by anti-modernist poets James McAuley and Harold Stewart.
+The journal ceased publication two years later.